Generally speaking, I’m a fan of MyFitnessPal.

 This said, if every food you’re eating has a barcode, you likely don’t have enough whole, nutritious foods in your diet—as many of them (ex. chicken breast, bananas, and broccoli) don’t have scannable barcodes.

-For a full list of what I recommend my clients eat, you can request a copy of my Approved Foods List:
+For a full list of what I recommend my clients eat, be sure to request your complimentary copy of the One-Stop Nutrition Guide:

 There are two other things to consider with scanning: